 Chemical Properties of Green Vitriol

-1. Ferrous sulfate (green vitriol) gives a reaction with aluminium.
+1. Ferrous sulfate (green vitriol) reacts with aluminium.
 This reaction is a type of displacement reaction.
 In this reaction, aluminium sulfate and metallic iron are formed.
 The displacement chemical reaction is given below.

 2Al + 3FeSO4 → Al2(SO4)3 + 3Fe

-2. Ferrous sulfate (green vitriol) gives a reaction with the potassium permanganate compound in the presence of concentrated sulphuric acid.
+2. Ferrous sulfate (green vitriol) reacts with the potassium permanganate compound in the presence of concentrated sulphuric acid.
 In this reaction, ferric sulfate, manganese sulfate, potassium sulfate, and water are formed as a product.

 10FeSO4 + 2KMnO4 + 8H2SO4 → 5Fe2(SO4)3 + 2MnSO4 + 8H2O + K2SO4